 The company's core values reflect the ethical standards which the board and employees are working in accordance with, and other benchmarks on the same topic can be found in employment agreements, the conflicts of interest policy and the board of directors' rules of procedure.

 The company has not established a formal policy on corporate social responsibility but in setting out its strategy and defining its role the board of directors has underlined the importance of being guided by the interests of clients, owners, employees and society as a whole when managing funds and running the company.
+At the beginning of 2018 Stefnir became a signatory to Principles for Responsible Investment and undertakes to provide information on how it takes into account environmental, social and corporate governance issues when managing its investments.
+The company is also one of the founding members of Iceland SIF, which was founded in 2017.
+Iceland SIF is an independent forum for discussion and education on responsible and sustainable investment.
 Responsible and diverse investment options and thorough disclosure of information are central to the corporate social responsibility that the company aspires to demonstrate.